poeticninja/ally-crawler/README.md

 ### Install

 Make sure you have the correct version of node installed based on the .nvmrc file or the engines section of the package.json file.
-After than you will need to install the dependencies with `npm install` or `yarn install`.
+After than you will need to install the dependencies with `npm install`.

 ### Run